MorokStary/VechileDetection/README.md

 The GUI lets you choose an input video, specify an output path and optional retraining of the SVM.
 A **Preview** button allows watching the selected source video directly inside the window.
+Two checkboxes let you overlay bounding boxes and the heatmap during preview.
 After processing finishes a **View** button becomes active so you can immediately watch the generated output.
 The controls have been styled with softer colors, a bold title and a green accent for action buttons.
 The progress bar uses a blue accent for easier tracking.
 During